-The names of the directors of the Company in office since the date of the last report and at the date of this report are:
+The names of the directors of the Company in office since the beginning of the financial year to the date of this report are:

 Y. Bhg.
-Tan Sri Dato' Azizan bin Husain Datuk Son Chen Chuan Datuk Son Tong Leong Datuk Son Tong Eng Lim Keat Sear Lim Hwa Yu Datuk Jeffery Ong Cheng Lock Hoo Beng Lee (resigned on 30 September 2015)
+Tan Sri Dato' Azizan bin Husain Datuk Seri Son Chen Chuan Datuk Son Tong Leong Datuk Son Tong Eng Lim Keat Sear Lim Hwa Yu Datuk Jeffery Ong Cheng Lock